Battle of Poznań (1945): The capture of Poznań

 In bitter combat that saw the outlying forts reduced and city blocks seized, the Soviets succeeded in pushing the German defenders towards the city center and the citadel.
 By the beginning of February 1945, most of the city had been captured, and by 12 February, the Germans held only the imposing citadel.

 Generalmajor Gonell had previously believed that other German forces would attack and relieve his besieged forces, but by 15 February came to the realization that this was not going to happen.
 Incensed, he ordered his troops that were east of the Warta River to attempt to break out, and some 2,000 German soldiers managed to infiltrate the Red Army lines and head west on the following night.

 Arrayed against the citadel was the 29th Guards Rifle Corps, with the 27th Guards Rifle Division on the north, the 82nd Guards Rifle Division on the southwest, and the 74th Guards Rifle Division on the southeast.
 The final Soviet assault on the citadel started on 18 February.
 Before the Red Army troops lay a deep ditch matched by a steep rampart on the far side.
 In an odd echo of medieval warfare, the Soviet forces used ladders to cross this obstacle but found themselves swept by fire from the citadel's redoubts.
-These redoubts took the better part of three days to neutralize; one was silenced by flamethrowers and explosives, the other's line of fire was blocked by debris thrown in front of the firing ports by exasperated Soviet troops.
+These redoubts took the better part of three days to neutralize; one was silenced by flamethrowers and explosives and the other's line of fire was blocked by debris thrown in front of the firing ports by exasperated Soviet troops.

 Having built an assault bridge, Red Army tanks and assault guns crossed into the main grounds of the citadel early on 22 February, commencing the final struggle for the old fortress.
 At this point, Generalmajor Gonell gave his troops permission to attempt to escape, but it was too late.
 Gonell refused to be captured and committed suicide by lying down on a flag and shooting himself in the head.

 That evening, Generalmajor Mattern, once again in charge of the German forces, surrendered the remaining 12,000 German soldiers to General Chuikov.

 On the evening of 22 February, Colonel-General Chuikov was informed by General Bakanov, commander of the 74th Guards Rifle Division, that the citadel's garrison had surrendered.
 Fifteen minutes later he met General Mattern who Chuikov described as "an incredibly stout man".

 Mattern squeezed his frame through the door puffing and snorting and "regaining his breath handed me a note from (the now deceased) General Konnel asking the Soviet commander General Bakanov to take care of the German wounded.
 'Where is Konnel?'
 I asked.
 'He shot himself.'
 When asked how he himself felt, General Mattern shrugged; 'It's all the same to me.
 I'm not a member of the Nazi Party and I would not have shed blood needlessly knowing that resistance was pointless.
 Hitler is finished'."